-Study Abroad in JORDAN with YES Abroad!
+Study abroad in JORDAN with YES Aboard!

 The Hashemite Kingdom of Jordan is located near the eastern-most portion of the Mediterranean.
-Jordan is almost entirely land-locked with the exception of the small port city of Aqaba, which is located on the Red Sea.
+Jordan is almost entirely land-locked with the exception of the small port city of Aqaba which is located on the Red Sea.
 Some of the world’s greatest archaeological discoveries have been found in Jordan because this location has been continuously inhabited since the Paleolithic period.

 Learn more about being a YES Abroad student in Jordan:

-For more information, visit the CIA World Fact Book.
+For more information, visit the CIA World FactBook.

-With AMIDEAST’s 60-year presence in the region, we are able to draw on strong local connections and deep understanding of the intercultural, health, safety, and security issues.
-Prior to departure and upon arrival, students are given safety briefings by AMIDEAST staff.
-Students will also be provided with a security briefing by the U.S. Embassy in Jordan’s Regional Security Officer and will be given assistance in registering with the U.S. Department of State to receive travel alerts.
-AMIDEAST works closely before arrival and throughout the exchange year to discuss and prepare for students’ well-being.
-YES Abroad students are covered by medical as well as Political and Security Evacuation Insurance.
-Students will have access to a 24-hour emergency number and our staff members are thoroughly trained in responding to student issues and emergency situations.
-Each student will be given a cell phone upon arrival, and will be given the contact number for their local support representative at his/her local AMIDEAST office.
-In the case of an emergency, a Duty Officer is on-call 24/7 in both Jordan and the United States This number is made available to both students and parents during the program.
+With Amideast’s 60-year presence in the region, we are able to draw on strong local connections and a deep understanding of cultural, health, safety, and security issues.
+Prior to departure and upon arrival, Amideast staff provide students with in-depth safety briefings.
+Amideast staff assist students with registering with the Embassy and a private intelligence provider, WorldAware, to receive travel alerts.
+Upon arrival in country, students also attend a security briefing with members of the U.S. embassy in Jordan, including a representative from the Regional Security Office.
+Amideast works closely before arrival and throughout the exchange year to discuss and prepare for students’ well-being.
+YES Abroad students are covered by medical as well as political and security evacuation insurance.
+Students will have access to a 24-hour emergency number and staff members are thoroughly trained in responding to student issues and emergency situations.
+Each student receives a local cell phone upon arriving in Jordan along with the contact number for their local support representative at the local Amideast office.
+In the case of an emergency, a Duty Officer is on-call 24/7 in both Jordan and the U.S. This number is available to both students and parents during the program.

 YES Abroad students in Jordan will have the opportunity to take part in various activities to increase interaction with local peers in Jordan.
 Activities may include field trips, sporting events, cultural excursions, social outings, and community service projects.
 Examples of enrichment activities include:

-- Meeting with the Public Affairs Section of the U.S. Embassy;
+Meeting with the Public Affairs Section of the U.S. Embassy;